recruit-tech/eslint-plugin-atomic-redesign/README.md

 ## Supported Rules

 This plugin currently supports 5 rules.
-Each rule receives one object as an option.
+Each rule receives one object as options.

 Example: